What deposit do you need for a self build mortgage?

 This often requires more upfront capital or access to temporary funding, like savings or a bridging loan.
 The deposit needed here may be slightly lower than for advance mortgages, but it comes with the need for short-term financial flexibility.

-At Kerr & Watson, we can help you decide which type suits your build and financial position best.
+At Kerr & Watson, we help you understand which structure is most suitable for your build, budget, and overall financial position.

 What Influences Your Deposit Requirement?